Barons Quay & The Northwich Carrying Company (1883-1932)

 Northwich Carrying Company Ltd operated from the Barons Quay area in

-Northwich.
-The company was formed in 1883 by a local slate
+The company was formed in 1883 by a local slate merchant Thomas Moore (1839-98) to carry goods between Northwich and Liverpool.

-The company was used to carry salt and chemicals by many small businesses and shopkeepers as well as by Brunner Mond after its formation in 1874.
-An early shareholder was W J Yarwood, who built and repaired a number of their vessels.
-From 1920 the company, W J Yardwood & Sons, built barges & coasters with local names like Hatchmere, Pickmere and Redesmere which traded along the Weaver, Mersey & the west coast.
+The company was used to carry salt and chemicals for many small businesses and shopkeepers as well as by Brunner Mond after its formation in 1874.

 Eventually river transport became less economically viable due to the challenge from road and rail and the company was wound up in 1932.
 The Northwich Carrying Company name was sold for £5.